 Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc.

 All requests are considered individually, taking into account the circumstances of the request.
-Other factors will be taken into account, such as:

 Parents will be notified of the Academy’s decision either by telephone or in writing.